How Parents Can Help Their Teen Overcome Anxiety

 Explore interests or passions.
 When parents encourage their adolescents to cultivate their passions or interests they are helping that teen to achieve a higher sense of self-confidence.

-When a teen feels they are competent in a hobby or sport they feel more in control, which elevates self-esteem and improves emotional balance.
+When a teen feels they are competent in a hobby (such as hobbies for people with anxiety) or sport they feel more in control, which elevates self-esteem and improves emotional balance.

 Keep a journal.
 Give your teen a journal for his or her birthday and encourage them to record their thoughts, feelings, dreams, and challenges on paper.
+They can also use this journal to write down SMART goals to help them deal better with their anxiety.
 This is a coping mechanism that helps alleviate stress by offloading heavy emotions and processing them through the written word.
 Instead of ruminating endlessly over something that happened at school they can write it down and be done with it.

 Residential Treatment for Teen Anxiety